Introducing the DigitalOcean CloudQuery Provider

-CloudQuery is an open-source, extensible framework that gives you a single-pane-of-glass to your cloud-infrastructure using SQL.
+CloudQuery is an open-source, extendable framework that gives you a single-pane-of-glass to your cloud-infrastructure using SQL.
 Today, we are happy to announce the release of the DigitalOcean Provider for CloudQuery.

 DigitalOcean is a cloud-provider that is popular both with small and larger companies.
 Some of DigitalOceans' advantages are its ease-of-use, flat pricing, and cheaper pricing for some services.
 This release brings the power of CloudQuery to DigitalOcean users, DevOps engineers and SREs, helping solve visibility, security and compliance challenges with SQL.